annemackay/annemackay.github.io/_pages/supervision.md

 - a masters degree in actuarial and financial mathematics, or
 - a PhD in actuarial and financial mathematics,

 you can contact me.
-Please be aware that UQAM is French-speaking university.
+Please be aware that UQAM is a French-speaking university.

 ## Current and past students